AKSW/TIB_Data_Manager/Plugins/readme.md

 There are also plugins still in here which are not used anymore.
 They will be removed in the future.

+Each Plugin has a Github repository and included as a git module.

 ## dataretrieval

 This a a basic extension to show a link at the end of each dataset.
 The link opens a new tab with a SPARQL interface to retrieve the RDF data.